southgateai/academic-hugo/content/home/getonsocial.md

   columns: '1'
 ---

 You've made it this far, why not find some AI conversations on LinkedIn and join in?
-The future could depend on it!
+It's amazing who you can talk to out there!
 {style="color: #ddd"}